Dubbed Asia’s biggest trance festival on the beach, UnKonscious has been exceeding all expectations since its first edition in 2018.

 .
 UnKonscious is a 20+ event.

-Only weekend tickets are available, it is not possible to buy single day tickets.
-But who want to leave the party early right?
+Only weekend tickets are available, it’s not possible to buy single-day tickets.
+But who wants to leave the party early right?

-Keep in mind that tickets are non-refundable and non-transferrable so double check your personal details upon checkout to make sure all the information is accurate.
+Keep in mind that tickets are non-refundable and non-transferrable so double check your personal details before paying for your ticket.
 This will ensure you can pick up your wristband without any issues at the festival gates.

 If you’re coming in a large group then check out the bundle ticket.
 If you manage to rally 6 people you get one free!